idrop-link/idrop.link-osx/Pods/Alamofire/README.md

   * Challenge host MUST match the host in the certificate chain's leaf certificate.
 * `insecure.expired-apis.com` will never evaluate the certificate chain and will always allow the TLS handshake to succeed.
 * All other hosts will use the default evaluation provided by Apple.

+#### Validating the Host

+The `.PerformDefaultEvaluation`, `.PinCertificates` and `.PinPublicKeys` server trust policies all take a `validateHost` parameter.
+Setting the value to `true` will cause the server trust evaluation to verify that hostname in the certificate matches the hostname of the challenge.
+If they do not match, evaluation will fail.
+A `validateHost` value of `false` will still evaluate the full certificate chain, but will not validate the hostname of the leaf certificate.

+> It is recommended that `validateHost` always be set to `true` in production environments.

+#### Validating the Certificate Chain

+Pinning certificates and public keys both have the option of validating the certificate chain using the `validateCertificateChain` parameter.
+By setting this value to `true`, the full certificate chain will be evaluated in addition to performing a byte equality check against the pinned certficates or public keys.
+A value of `false` will skip the certificate chain validation, but will still perform the byte equality check.

+There are several cases where it may make sense to disable certificate chain validation.
+The most common use cases for disabling validation are self-signed and expired certificates.
+The evaluation would always fail in both of these cases, but the byte equality check will still ensure you are receiving the certificate you expect from the server.

+> It is recommended that `validateCertificateChain` always be set to `true` in production environments.

 * * *